echogarden-project/echogarden/docs/Tasklist.md

 * Test that SSML works where it should
 * Test synthesis, recognition and alignment with empty input.
 Do they still work?
+* Test everything's fine on macOS
+* Test that cloud services all still work correctly, especially with SSML inputs

 ## Future features and enhancements